Welcome to runonmom.com!

 Motherhood:

-As a younger mom, I used to worry about the normal things like my kids not starting school projects early enough, cello practice, flushing, the toilet paper coming over the top of the roll, hanging towels, lots of bathroom blunders.
+As a younger mom, I used to worry about the everyday things like my kids not starting school projects early enough, cello practice, flushing, the toilet paper coming over the top of the roll, hanging towels, and lots of bathroom blunders.

-Now, as the nest is emptying and refilling as needed, worries are different, but the feelings they bring are the same.
+Now, as the nest empties and refills as needed, worries are different, but the feelings they bring are the same.
 I wonder more if the classes they are taking in college are leading them to a career, and less about whether they are wearing a jacket when it’s cold.
-And I wonder more about how are they going to find a job after college and less about whether they are hanging up their towels after their showers.
+And I wonder more about how they are going to find a job after college, and less about whether they are hanging up their towels after their showers.
 But being a mom is the job I love, the one I am grateful for, and never complain about (out loud).
 I used to love answering all of the before-bed queries when utter exhaustion enticed our kids to ask OUR advice.
 Now I simply try to be a better listener.
-I cling like a koala to any conversation and am always trying to understand the family dynamic, the role each member has, and what we each bring to our tribe.
+I cling like a koala to any conversation and am always trying to understand the family dynamic, each member’s role, and what we each bring to our tribe.

 A vehicle for clearing the mind and thinking about my purpose.
 I’m not a fast runner, nor do I look like one, but wow, it makes me happy.
 Plus, without the run/workout, my children all know I turn into a cranky, bossy-pants mom.